olliw42/mLRS-docu/docs/STM32_DEVELOPMENT.md

 ### Dependencies ###

 For the first step (step I) you need to have git and Python3 installed.
-Depending on the Python3 distribution you may need to install further libraries.

 ### Clone and setup the project files (Step I) ###